PADL/libbrowserid/gss-browserid.md

 #### Diffie-Hellman Key (DHK)

-This key is the shared secret resulting from the Diffie-Hellman exchange.
-It must be at least as many bits as the key size of the negotiated [RFC3961] encryption type.
+This key is the shared secret resulting from the ECDH exchange.
+Its length corresponds to the selected EC curve.
 It is never used without derivation and thus may be used with implementations that do not expose the DH value directly.

 #### Context Master Key (CMK)